 Attractions: Ocean beach.
 Family “Fun Zone” with a skate park, basketball courts, tennis court, nautical-themed playground and another playground with climbing apparatus and puzzles.
 Also offers baseball field, beach volleyball courts, dog run, campgrounds, cabana areas, food stands, two picnic areas with benches and grills, and parking areas.
 There are pools at either end of the park, along with small “kiddie” pools (fees apply).

 Hours: Beach open sunrise to sunset daily.
-Pools open from Father’s Day through Labor Day, 10am-6pm weekdays; 11am-7pm weekends and holidays.
+Pools open from June 17 through Labor Day, 10am-6pm weekdays; 11am-7pm weekends and holidays.

 The Town of Oyster Bay (South Shore Beach)